 The Interdepartmental Program in Film Studies seeks two energetic, detail-oriented, creative students with experience in social media for Social Media Internships.

 The Social Media Internship is for 2 calendar years.
-The first 6 months, Junior interns will be supervised by the Senior interns.
+The first 6 months Junior interns will be supervised by the Senior interns.
 Then work independently for a year, and then last 6 months will supervise the incoming Juniors.
-The internship is worth 18 credits, 9 credits per year, 4 credits for Fall, 5 for Spring.

 UMassterclass is the official podcast of the Film Studies program at the University of Massachusetts Amherst!
 A go-to show for students, filmmakers, and film faculty getting educated, together, on all things film, television, screen media.
 UMassterclass is written and produced by students in the Film Studies program at UMass Amherst.
 Interns should have strong interest in the podcasting world.
 Exceptional research skills with demonstrated understanding of data and digital platforms.